marcoutojr/COVID-19-Statistics-Brazil/README.md

 This repository aggregates data about COVID-19 in Brazil from the Brazilian Ministry of Health and Brazilan Health State Offices.

+The general scenario until 24/03/2020 is presented below.
+I have included comparisons between some states, was well and the detail in SP State, the epicenter of the pandemic in Brazil.

-I intend to update this dataset daily.
+I intend to make daily updates in this dataset, whenever possible.

 ## Last update: 24/03/2020